NanderTGA/prettier-s0urce/README.md

 This especially is a problem because it can go unmaintained for long periods of time;
 Take the other repositories in the fork network as an example, this is the only maintained one left right now.

 To prevent any more headaches due to links breaking and to increase stability, I aim to vendor all external assets used in this repository and change the links to point to their vendored versions here.
+This does not apply to s0urce assets or reputable CDNs (notable mention: twemoji's readme promoted loading it using MaxCDN, but a while ago that company disappeared off the internet and a bunch of twemoji cdn links broke as a result).

 ## TODO